 They only may be kept on lots that are two acres or greater and shall not exceed the ratio of one animal unit per one acre.
 Animal units are defined as:

 - 2 head of cattle = 1 animal unit

 - 5 llamas = 1 animal unit

 - 5 alpacas = 1 animal unit

 Horses shall include ponies, mules, burros and donkeys.
 Only horses six months or older and cattle, sheep, goats, and swine one year or older are counted in the ratio.
 In addition, combinations of animals are allowed, provided that the ratio of one animal unit per one acre is followed.

 Fowl, such as chickens, ducks, turkeys, and geese, may only be kept on lots that are two acres or greater.
 They shall not exceed the ratio of one bird unit per one acre, with a bird unit defined as:

 - 8 geese = 1 bird unit

-Only fowl six months or older are counted in the ratio.
+Only fowl two months or older are counted in the ratio.
 Roosters are not permitted, except with an agricultural use.

 Racing, homing, or exhibition (fancy) pigeons are allowed on any lot that is 10,000 square feet or more.